 I’m not sure anyone in the family including my sister has made the cake since, but upon finding an old photo of Lindsey presenting her creation at the dinner table, I felt I had to make it.
 At the very least, I knew it would look festive on the table, the kids would find it enchanting, and my few guests would welcome a sliver of anything chocolaty.

 Dense with a mousse-like texture, this cake is definitely for chocolate lovers — intense chocolate lovers.
 If you have made the torta caprese and are into making comparison charts, this cake has the same amount of chocolate and the same number of eggs for half the amount of butter (one sticks versus two) and no almonds or almond flour (two cups of ground almonds go into the the torta caprese).

 For me, this cake is festive and fun more than anything.
 It puffs way up when it bakes and sinks when it cools, a crackly meringue-like layer forming a perfect base to house dozens of colorful candy eggs.
-If you love a rich chocolate cake, this one’s for you, but my preference in the flourless chocolate cake genre is still the torta caprese.
+If you love a rich chocolate cake, this one’s for you.

 Have a wonderful holiday and weekend, Everyone.
 I’ll leave you with my favorite holiday reminder: If you’re making a ham, don’t forget the ham sauce!
 Seriously, so good.

-Easter 2003: My sister presenting her Easter Egg Nest Cake with Mr. Ford, one of her favorite high school teachers and a close family friend:
+Easter 2003: My sister presenting her Easter Egg Nest Cake with Mr. Ford, a favorite high school teacher and close family friend: